Paintings by Werner Heckenbach

 74 75

 Here is a painting owned by Julia, who lives in Biloxi MS. She told me about her Werner in November 2008, and kindly sent a picture of it.
-Julia didn't know about Werner, but had received the painting about four years earlier, from a person who bought it from a street vendor in Germany while stationed there about 30 or 40 years beforehand, probably in the 1970s.
+Julia didn't know anything about Werner, but found this website.
+She had received the painting about four years earlier, from a person who bought it from a street vendor in Germany while stationed there many years beforehand, probably in the 1970s.
 Julia liked the facial features and the beautiful eyes of painting #13.

 Julia 13